 Whoa, this is a lot of questions.
 Like, I didn’t know there was going to be a test.

-The first step I see resin beginners usually take is to buy resin before they ever know what they’re going to make.
+I see a lot of resin beginners buy resin before they ever know what they’re going to make.
 And then they wonder why they have

 *Bubbles (which should be #21 on this list)